-As with any other farming professional, Certified FEP Auditors are nonetheless bound to notify the appropriate organisation of any illegal activity they see being carried out.
-Such an organisation could be Environment Canterbury's Compliance Team and the Irrigation Scheme or Principal Water Supplier (holding a resource consent with a NLL) and HWRRP Collective.
 Certified FEP Auditors shall also inform farmers when they observe an illegal activity.
-Please refer to sections 2.3.3 and 4.5.17 (Observed Non-Compliance with Region and Sub-Region Rules and Gross Pollution Incidents) and for more details on what do to when an illegal activity is sighted.
+Please refer to sections 2.3.3 and 4.5.18 (Observed Non-Compliance with Region and Sub-Region Rules and Gross Pollution Incidents) and for more details on what do to when an illegal activity is sighted.